* You are viewing the archive for the ‘Big Pharma Pharmaceuticals’ Category

 But something has gone terribly wrong with the reformulation of Armour, and patients appear to be leaving it behind in the dust in favor of another great and effective brand like Naturethroid.
 And whether it’s the fillers are not, Forest needs to take a new look at their reformulation of what was once a GOOD product, and hopefully this time, LISTEN TO PATIENTS.

-*Want to be informed of these important blog posts?
+– Want to be informed of these important blog posts?
 Curious what’s on Janie’s mind?
-Just use the Notifications to the left and below the links.
+Just use the Notifications below.

 Why the party is over with Forest Pharmaceuticals, the makers of Armour